News Politics

 SERAP Demands Accountability for N14 Trillion Fuel Subsidy Savings from Wike,.Governors

-The rights group also urged the officials to publicly invite the Independent Corrupt Practices and Other Related Offences Commission (ICPC) and the Economic and Financial Crimes Commission (EFCC) to actively track and monitor the spending of these funds to prevent diversion into private pockets.
+To strengthen accountability, SERAP further urged the governors and the FCT minister to invite the Independent Corrupt Practices and Other Related Offences Commission (ICPC) and the Economic and Financial Crimes Commission (EFCC) to monitor the utilization of the funds.
+This, it said, would help prevent the diversion of public resources into private pockets.

 admin